horseee/DeepCache/README.md

 * 🚀 Compatible with sampling algorithms like DDIM and PLMS

 ### Updates
 * **December 6, 2023**: Release the code for **Stable Diffusion XL**.
-The results of the `stabilityai/stable-diffusion-xl-base-1.0` are shown in the below figure, with the same prompts in the first figure.
+The results of the `stabilityai/stable-diffusion-xl-base-1.0` are shown in the below figure, with the same prompts from the first figure.
 <div align="center">
   <img src="assets/sdxl.png" width="90%" ></img>
   <h6>
-      (2.6x acceleration of Stable Diffusion XL. )
+      (2.6x acceleration of Stable Diffusion XL)
   </h6>
 </div>